-What Are The CSGO Rates?
+What Are The CS2 Rates?

-Depending on your internet connection speed, different rates might work better for you.
-If you choose a rate that’s too low, your client will have problems synchronizing with the Counter Strike Global Offensive server, meaning that you will most likely experience delay as the game will struggle to load all of the data properly.
-If you set your CS GO rate too high, however, your client will start glitching and skipping some of the data packages which are transferred too fast for your internet connection to handle.
-This can result in visual glitches or lag and make your game unplayable.
-Because of this, rate settings can affect every aspect of the game, such as behaviour of smoke grenades or weapons handling.
+Depending on your internet connection speed, different CS2 rates might work better for you.
+If you choose a rate that's too low, your client will have problems synchronizing with the Counter Strike 2 server, meaning that you will most likely experience delay as the game will struggle to load all of the data properly.
+If you set your CS 2 rate too high, however, your client will start glitching and skipping some of the data packages which are transferred too fast for your internet connection to handle.

 This question has actually remained a subject of debate.
 Some players claim that they struggle with the game due to low-rate settings.
-Other players would say that their good performance is partially due to having higher rates, allowing for smoother gameplay.
+Other players would say that their good performance is partially due to having higher CS2 rates, allowing for smoother gameplay.

-In reality, there is most likely a very negligible difference between individual rate settings, which is very difficult to tell apart with the naked eye.
-Rate settings won’t really influence competitive gaming tournaments.
-However, your rate settings can significantly impact your gameplay experience if they are not adjusted to your bandwidth speed.
+In reality, there is most likely a very negligible difference between individual CS2 rate settings, which is very difficult to tell apart with the naked eye.
+Rate settings won't really influence competitive gaming tournaments.
+However, your CS2 rate settings can significantly impact your gameplay experience if they are not adjusted to your bandwidth speed.

 How To Choose The Best Rate Settings?